pawan895/pawan895/README.md

 ## My Skills

 - **Front-end Development**: I have hands-on experience in developing dynamic and responsive user interfaces using React.js.
-I'm proficient in HTML, CSS, and JavaScript, and I'm always eager to stay up-to-date with the latest front-end frameworks and libraries.
+I'm proficient in HTML, Tailwind CSS, and JavaScript ES6, and I'm always eager to stay up-to-date with the latest front-end frameworks and libraries.

 - **Back-end Development**: With Node.js and Express.js, I have built robust and scalable server-side applications, RESTful APIs, and integrated databases using MongoDB.
 I'm also familiar with authentication and authorization.